 CHARACTER COUNTS! was established to promote and teach the Six Pillars of Character.
 It is today the most widely implemented approach to character education, reaching millions of youth through thousands of affiliated schools, agencies and organizations.

 The Joseph & Edna Josephson Institute of Ethics — a nonprofit and nonpartisan teaching organization based in Los Angeles, California — established CHARACTER COUNTS! and organized its Coalition in 1993.
 Many of the country’s leading educational and youth-serving institutions belong to the Coalition, including the YMCA, 4-H, Little League, Boys & Girls Clubs, the NEA and the National Association of Secondary School Principals.
 The Coalition is guided by an independent, volunteer Leadership Council.
-Its chairperson is Ron Kinnamon, former assistant national executive director of the YMCA.
-Michael Josephson, founder of the Institute and the Coalition, serves as president of both without salary.

-Coalition members fund and run their own activities.
+Members fund and run their own activities.
 Programs and projects that are administered by the national office in Los Angeles, California, are financially supported by grants, membership dues, fees for training and consulting services, and sales of videos, books, teaching guides and other creative products.
 Individuals also support Josephson Institute with tax-deductible donations.

-Absolutely not.
-CHARACTER COUNTS! and the Josephson Institute that administers it are strictly nonpartisan and nonsectarian.
+No. CHARACTER COUNTS! and the Josephson Institute that administers it are strictly nonpartisan and nonsectarian.
 The people and organizations involved may have diverse views and backgrounds, but they find common purpose in support of character education based on shared ethical values.

 Both Democratic and Republican White Houses have proclaimed CHARACTER COUNTS!
 Week the third week of October.
 A bipartisan group of U.S. Senators maintains the Congressional CHARACTER COUNTS!
 Working Group.
 And countless mayors and governors have endorsed CHARACTER COUNTS! and its local activities.